Policy VI.6000.A, Student Records Management

 - Other records related to a student's day-to-day status

-- Any other information in a file assigned to a student
+- Any other information in a digital file assigned to a student

-Notes and observations recorded by an individual teacher or other employee and kept for personal use are not student records except under the following conditions:
+Each student record shall be identifiable as to the source.
+Notes and observations recorded by an individual faculty member or other employee and kept for personal use, are not official student records except under the following conditions: